AaqibhafeezKhan/image_picker_util/README.md

-# image_picker_util
-Pick image from Gallery and camera.
+# Pick image from Gallery and camera.
-Developed by
+# Developed by
 Manasvi Pundir